fusebit/everyauth-express/docs/asana.md

 # Asana

 EveryAuth is the easiest way to call Asana APIs from your app without learning OAuth.
-Make sure to follow [EveryAuth setup instructions](../README.md) before adding Asana support to your app.
+Make sure to follow the [EveryAuth setup instructions](../README.md) before adding Asana support to your app.

 ## Authorize access to Asana